CDLUC3/dmp-hub-ui/README.md

 An email of the build results can be emailed.
 The email will contain the results of `npm install` and `npm run build`.

+## DMPTool API

+The DMPTool API that should be used by the React code is hosted by the AWS API Gateway.
+Documentation of the API can be found on the [dmp-hub-cfn repository's wiki](https://github.com/CDLUC3/dmp-hub-cfn/wiki/api-overview).
+For any issues encountered with the API, please create new tickets on the [dmp-hub-cfn issue list](https://github.com/CDLUC3/dmp-hub-cfn/issues)

 ## Commands
 In the project directory, you can run the following: